jma1ice/newsletterr/readme.md

 ## Recent Changes

+### v0.9.10
+* Added use case info for optional settings
+* Fixed issue with blank settings causing app crash
+* First use messaging in settings page
+* Extra padding on top bar

 ### v0.9.9
 * Cache recommendations/filtered users
 * Snap-ins UI for adding recommendations to email
 * Replaced Plex logo with yellow newsletterr logo, also added a disclaimer at the end of the email
 * Added setting so users can use their own logo
 * Included Plex url in the settings page so it can be changed if it pulls incorrectly
-* Fixed issue where dashboard preview was initally stuck on light mode
+* Fixed issue where dashboard preview was initially stuck on light mode
 * Fixed cache status text color on dark mode
 * Redirect empty settings to the settings page
 * Fixed issue where sometimes BCC placeholder was missing